Who Is at Fault in a Trucking Accident?

 Few accident cases are as complicated as truck accidents, largely because of how many individuals, businesses, and insurance companies may be involved.
 When you work with Colombo Law, our team performs a thorough investigation of the crash to determine the party or parties responsible for your injuries.
 Based on our findings, we will gather evidence and build a strong case on your behalf.

-Please call Colombo Law at (614) 362-7000 today for a free case review.
-Our trucking accident lawyers serve clients in Columbus, Heath, Circleville, Newark, and other communities of Ohio.
+Please call Colombo Law at (614) 362-7000 in Columbus or (513) 599-8841 in Cincinnati today for a FREE case review.
+Our trucking accident lawyers serve clients throughout all of Ohio.